romanstrazanec/algorithms/data_structures/README.md

 Methods:

 - isEmpty -> True if empty
-- addFront -> add item to the front
+- addFront(item) -> adds item to the front
-- addRear -> add item to the back
+- addRear(item) -> adds item to the back
-- removeFront -> get and remove item from the front
+- removeFront -> gets and remove item from the front
-- removeRear -> get and remove item from the back
+- removeRear -> gets and remove item from the back
-- size -> get size
+- size -> gets size

 ## List